PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/project_sprint_17_toxic_comments">project_sprint_17_toxic_comments</a></td>
-            <td><b>Project for «Wikishop»</b><br>For the online store «Wikishop», on a data set with toxicity markup, a model for classifying comments into positive and negative was trained.
-Now users can edit and supplement product descriptions, as in wiki communities, and toxic comments will be sent for moderation</td>
+            <td><b>Project for «Wikishop»</b><br>For the online store «Wikishop», a model for grouping comments into positive comments and negative comments was trained based on a data set with toxicity markup.
+This allows users to edit and supplement product descriptions - like in wiki communities - and toxic comments will be sent in for moderation.</td>
             <td rowspan=2 align="center">python, pandas, numpy, matplotlib.pyplot, sklearn, nltk, torch, transformers, imblearn.pipelineneural language processing (NLP), BERT model used</td>
         </tr>
         <tr>